MubashirMalik/learning-rust/README.md

 # Notes

 ### Rust
-- an ahead-of-time compiled language unlike dynamic languages like JS, Python or Ruby
+- An ahead-of-time compiled language unlike dynamic languages like JS, Python or Ruby

 ### Conventions
 - Use hello_world.rs rather than helloworld.rs.